GrandpaBond/pxt-flexfx/README.md

 > ``||flexFX:Slow||`` selects a simple straight-line path, changing evenly over time.

 > ``||flexFX:Delayed||`` moves slowly away from the start-point, accelerating with time.

+### ~reminder
+Note that the Attack can only apply to pitch changes: the internal soundEffects synthesiser only ever changes the volume linearly from start-point to end-point.
+So percussive sounds (where an initial rapid fall in volume is followed by a slower decay) will require two or more parts.
+### ~

 ### Style: Effect
 There are three special-effects that can optionally be added.